kyledowling2023/A03/README.md

 1.)
 Create a GitHub account at https://github.com/

+2.)
+Find a project to controbute to at github.com/explore

 3.)
 Contribute to that project
   a.
 Fork the project by clicking “Fork” towards the top right-hand side of the repo page
   b.
 Make your contribution by creating a file, uploading a file, or editing code